GMAT Percentiles (And Why They Don’t Really Matter) – Updated for 2024

 Who Takes the GMAT?

 For example, imagine an applicant who was educated in China as a software engineer, and then worked as a programmer for six years on back-end software systems with zero client or partner interactions.
 Furthermore, imagine that the primary language at work is Mandarin.
 He may be amazing at what he does and have a promising career in software engineering.
-Such an applicant may well score a perfect 51 on the GMAT’s Quant section.
-On the Verbal section, because English is his second language, he scores lower, perhaps 32 out of 51.
+Such an applicant may have no difficulty in the quant section and score a perfect 90.
+On the Verbal section, because English is his second language, he scores lower, perhaps 75 out of 90.

 A business school admissions committee is unlikely to admit him because: